joeytwiddle/significant-white-space/README.md

 # Status

-Almost reached first milestone.
-In other words, not quite working properly.
+Reached the first milestone.
+Given suitable inputs, produces code which can compile!

-Options are not yet parsed from arguments, so currently they can only be changed by editing Root.hx.
+Options are not yet parsed from command-line arguments, but can be changed by editing Root.hx.

-# Current Usage
+# New Usage

 PLEASE NOTE that sws arguments are subject to change in future.
 But are the moment, they are:

-    sws decurl <source_filename>
+    sws decurl <normal_source_infile> <sws_source_outfile>

-    sws curl <source_filename>
+    sws curl <sws_source_infile> <normal_source_outfile>

 For example:

-    % sws decurl myapp.c
+    % sws decurl myapp.c myapp.c.sws

-will create file myapp.c.sws
+will strip curlies and semicolons from myapp.c and write file myapp.c.sws

-    % sws curl myapp.c
+    % sws curl myapp.c.sws myapp.c

 will read file myapp.c.sws and overwrite myapp.c